maryammod/ANN/README.md

 t value.
-The accuracy of %100 is achieved by setting the optimum value of hyper parameters using cross validation metho
+The accuracy of %100 is achieved by setting the optimum value of hyper parameters using cross validation methods.